phihd/big-data-platform-assignment-1/AssignmentGuideline.md

 # Assignment guidelines

 Last modified: 12.12.2020
 >Note: this guideline can be stayed in your submission.
-This guideline should be modified by you.
+This guideline should not be modified by you.

 The assignment delivery will be everything within the top directory **assignment_nr_studentid**.
 You **MUST use git** to work on your assignment delivery by cloning this assignment delivery template (it is up to you to decide which git systems you want to use).
+* if you are not familar with GIT: try to read [GIT cheatsheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet) and use common services like [Aalto GIT](https://version.aalto.fi), [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org/)

 ## Important files